Sign-in to Account

 How to Get Rid of Fruit Flies in the Kitchen

-Written by Aptive Environmental January 6, 2020
+Written by Aptive Pest Control January 6, 2020

 Fruit flies in the house are incredibly annoying.
 Sometimes, you have no idea why they’re inside and why they aren’t going away.
 Although they’re not as gross as some other kitchen insects like cockroaches, they’re still a nuisance that nobody wants in their home.
 They reproduce like crazy and can live anywhere from a couple weeks to months!